Brennan Boesch

 Brennan Philip Boesch (born April 12, 1985) is an American former professional baseball outfielder.
 He made his Major League Baseball (MLB) debut in 2010 with the Detroit Tigers.
 After being released from Detroit before the 2013 season, Boesch spent most of his remaining career playing for the Minor League teams of the New York Yankees, Los Angeles Angels, and Cincinnati Reds until retiring before the 2017 season when no team signed him from free agency.

 High school career

-Boesch played high school baseball at Harvard-Westlake School in North Hollywood, Los Angeles.
+Boesch played high school baseball at Harvard-Westlake School in Los Angeles.
 As a junior, Baseball America ranked him one of the top 25 prospects in the country.
 He won the World Wood Bat Championship as a member of Team Baseball America, was selected Best Hitter at the Area Code Games, Best Power Hitter at the Team One Nationals and won the Daily News Invitational Home Run Derby.
 In his senior year he batted .490 with seven home runs and was selected First Team All-CIF and a First Team High School All-American for the All-American Game.